 Be sure your canner is cleaned regularly throughout the canning season.
 Also, clean out the safety valve after each use with a string or thin cloth.
 To ensure it works properly.

 Check the pressure gauge to ensure that it’s getting the proper pressure so that the canner will reach the required temperature during processing.

 The weighted gauge should be cleaned after each canning process.

 Check the seal on the pressure canner each season if the ring looks cracked or brittle.
 Then it will need to be replaced, especially if you’ve owned your canner for serval years and or use it often.
 These are easily found online and not expensive.

 This process is the simplest and often one picked by newbie enthusiasts because it requires only a few items to successfully can tomatoes, pickles, and fruit.

-All you need is a big metal container, one that’s big enough to fully cover the size jar you’re canning.
+All you need is a big metal container, one that’s big enough to cover the size jar you’re canning fully.
 They come with a metal rack and tongs for pulling out the jars from the hot bathwater.

-These can be bought at the local store in packs with lids.
+You can buy these at the local store in packs with lids.
 But you can reuse those jars year after year as long as the jars don’t have any chips or cracks in the glass.
 Wash the jars in hot, soapy water and rinse well.

 You can also reuse the sealing rings.
 After washing, those will need to be boiled.
 The same thing can be done to the jars.
 To ensure that the jars are clean for canning.